Who doesn’t enjoy a good GIF? They’re quirky and undeniably addictive to use in text messages or PowerPoint presentations.

+GIFs are dynamic memes that convey motion and details that still images may not effectively communicate.
+Most people are familiar with their fair share of cat GIFs, but there’s a whole world of edgy and eye-catching GIFs that are used on websites, advertisements, and social media designed by truly talented creatives.
 As most artists know, GIFS are more than silly animations of cats or some weirdo’s dance moves.
 There’s a world of elegant, edgy and eye-catching GIFs designed by some truly talented creatives.

-Your online portfolio should speak for itself.
-Devoid of unnecessary bells and whistles yet beautifully designed, your portfolio should showcase your work in a way that’s clear, engaging and visually captivating.
+Your online portfolio should speak for itself—Devoid of unnecessary bells and whistles yet beautifully designed and easy to navigate.
+Your portfolio should showcase your work in a way that’s clear, engaging, and visually captivating.
 Here at Format, we’ve seen some of the most well-designed and striking portfolios on the internet.

-They are slick, stylish and leave a lasting impression on the viewer.
-Scroll through these 16 GIF portfolio examples to see how animators have made the most of their Format websites.
+They’re slick, stylish, and leave a lasting impression on the viewer.
+Scroll through these 14 GIF portfolio examples to see how animators have made the most of their Format websites.

 Stephen Foster Meyer uses Format’s Horizon Left theme to display a wide range of work, separating his design, photography, and artistic projects via the sidebar navigation.

-8. Ricky Leung
+7. Ricky Leung

-14. Zoey Groman
+13. Zoey Groman

-15. J. p.
+14. J. p.
 Lawrence